vsavram/AC297r-Inari/index.md

 Random Forest Regression | -1.61 | 0.9   |
 Ada Boosting Regression | 0.58 | -2.31   |
 Gradient Boosting  | 0.63 | -4.08   |

+As the reader can notice, even though the 1000 most expressive genes method allows us to use the same features for all predictions, results were significantly worse than in GENIE3.

+As a second approach, we used Neural Networks without doing any feature selection.
+We used multiple dense layers.
+In Dense Layers, each neuron receives input from all the neurons of the previous layer.
+Regarding the activation function, we decided to use the rectified linear activation function (ReLu), which is a simple calculation that returns the value provided as input directly, or the value 0.0 if the input is 0.0 or less.
+This is an activation function that looks and acts like a linear function, but is, in fact, a nonlinear function which allows complex relationships in the data to be learned, this being a significant advantage against function as the sigmoid and tanh functions, which are subject to saturation and are sensitive to changes around their mid-point of their input.
+Even though this sounds good, the results were disappointing as we got a negative test Rsquare (-2.07) as it happened with the 1000 most expressive genes.

 ---